 The Human Operating System

-A framework for understanding how human biology regulates energy, attention, stress, recovery, and adaptation under load.
+A framework for understanding how energy, clarity, behavior, recovery, adaptation, and healthspan connect as one system under real load.

 Why the human operating system matters now